spylu/sta141b-notes/README.md

     before, it is similar but has a better interface.
 Please use Campuswire to ask any questions related to assignments and course materials.
-I and the TA will not answer any emails related to the course materials.<br> Learn how to ask a question.
-Asking a question is an art,
+I and the TA will not answer any emails related to the course materials.<br> Use Join code: 5799<br> Learn how to ask a question.
+Asking a question is an art, [stackoverflow.com](https://stackoverflow.com/help/how-to-ask) has
-    [stackoverflow.com](https://stackoverflow.com/help/how-to-ask) has
     some good tips.
 You could also use the [reprex](https://reprex.tidyverse.org/) package to make reproducible